Ex-doctor’s victims recount sex abuse as young gymnasts

 Melissa Imrie told the judge she was assaulted in 1997, when she was 12, after breaking her tailbone.
 She described years of severe depression, sleeplessness and other issues.

-“Everybody’s story that I listened today is just an echo of everything that I’ve went through.
+“Everybody’s story that I listened to today is just an echo of everything that I’ve went through.
 They’re just speaking like it’s my voice,” Imrie said.

 She said she wants young athletes “to be safe from sexual predators, from this kind of abuse.”

-Note: This story has been updated to correct the spelling of a victim’s name to Chelsey, not Chelsea.